benphillips1997/fiber-scheduler/README.md

 ![output of makefile error](images/makefile_example_error.png)

 I have a seperate rule in the Makefile for my unit tests.
-To create an executable for these you can use 'make test' and it will create a 'test' executable.
+To create an executable for these you can use 'make test' and it will create an executable called 'test'.

 ![output of makefile test](images/makefile_example_unit_test.png)